BiniDevX/BiniDevX/README.md

 # Hey there, I'm Biniyam Gashaw 👋

-I’m currently an **R&D Engineer at CleNET Technologies**.
-Thanks for stopping by!
+I’m currently an **Research and Development Engineer at CleNET Technologies** and hold a Master’s in Software Engineering.
+As a Top-Rated freelancer on Upwork, I specialize in building high-quality applications and delivering impactful data-driven solutions.

+---

 ## 📊 GitHub Stats